How To Use Square Readers: Our Complete Guide

 7. Once connected, your reader will appear as ‘Ready’ within the Square app.

 Now that you’ve paired your Square Reader with your device, you can use it to accept payments.
-Whether you’re taking chip and PIN or contactless payments, the process is similar.
-Let’s look at the steps.

-Accepting Chip and PIN Payments
+Accepting chip and PIN payments

 1. If your Square Reader hasn’t been used for over two hours, tap the power button to bring it out of low-power mode.